Tom-Notch/assignment3/README.md

 In this part, you will implement a function converting SDF -> volume density and extend the `NeuralSurface` class to predict color.

 - **Color Prediction**: Extend the the `NeuralSurface` class to predict per-point color.
-You may need to define a new MLP (a just a few new layers depending on how you implemented Q2).
+You may need to define a new MLP (adjust a few new layers depending on how you implemented Q2).
 You should then implement the `get_color` and `get_distance_color` functions.

 - **SDF to Density**: Read section 3.1 of the [VolSDF Paper](https://arxiv.org/pdf/2106.12052.pdf) and implement their formula converting signed distance to density in the `sdf_to_density` function in `renderer.py`.
 In your write-up, give an intuitive explanation of what the parameters `alpha` and `beta` are doing here.
 Also, answer the following questions: